Dynamics of Cross-Platform Attention to Retracted Papers: Are Retracted Papers More Popular Even in the News?

 \section{Are Retracted Papers More Popular Even in the News?}

-To evaluate the amount of attention that retracted papers receive over time, we compared it with the volume of attention for matched non-retracted papers (referred to as ``control papers'' throughout the analysis) on four types of platforms.
-We examined their attention trajectories between publication and retraction, and after retraction.
-We define a tracking window for both time periods and present hereafter results based on papers with a tracking window of at least 6 months (\nameref{methods}).
+To understand whether retraction can contain the spread of problematic papers online in comparison with control papers, we first evaluate the amount of attention that retracted papers receive over time on four types of platforms.
+Then, we identify at large scale discussions on Twitter that criticize papers before they are retracted.

-At first glance, retracted papers attract more overall attention than control papers (Figure~\ref{fig-one}D).
+Retracted papers attract more overall attention than control papers (Figure~\ref{fig-one}D).
 However, does this trend apply to all types of platforms?
-As shown in Figures~\ref{fig-after-pub}A-E, across 3,026 retracted and 19,481 control papers, we find that retracted papers receive more attention after publication on all four types of platforms and are even mentioned more in news outlets with high-quality science reporting (see~\nameref{methods} for outlet selection).
+As shown in Figures~\ref{fig-after-pub}A-E, across 2,830 retracted and 13,599 control papers with a tracking window of at least 6 months (see ``Defining tracking windows'' in \nameref{methods}), we find that retracted papers receive more attention after publication on all four types of platforms and are also mentioned more in news outlets with high-quality science reporting (see \si{Methods} for outlet selection).
 On average, papers obtain mentions most frequently on social media, followed by news media, and they receive roughly similar amounts of attention on blogs and knowledge repositories.
 Changing the length of the tracking window produces qualitatively similar results (\si{Fig. S1}).
-To consider other fundamental factors that could affect the amount of attention a paper receives, we performed logistic regressions that examine the impact of mentions on the likelihood of retraction, after controlling for a paper's publication year and the number of authors (\si{Table S1}).
-Accordingly, the association between more mentions of a paper and a higher chance of retraction is significant across all types of platforms and across different time windows.
-Given the ability of all the investigated platforms to spread information broadly, potentially flawed findings in retracted papers may circulate widely, possibly misleading the lay public.